 Organizations must first be designated "qualified" in order to be eligible to participate in the programs of the Trust.

-Any private, nonprofit, tax-exempt, arts, humanities, or history organization that is incorporated in New Jersey and has been operating for at least 4 years, and has appropriate financial records is eligible to be designated a "qualified" organization.
+Any private, nonprofit, tax-exempt, arts, humanities, or history organization that is incorporated in New Jersey and has been operating and incorporated for at least 4 years, and has appropriate financial records is eligible to be designated a "qualified" organization.
 Applications are accepted on a rolling basis and are presented to the Cultural Trust Board for its consideration at the next available opportunity, several times each year.
-Forms may be obtained from the office by calling 609-633-0522 or from this website - see “Grant Opportunities” Section.
+Forms may be obtained from the office by calling 609-292-6403 or from this website - see “Grant Opportunities” Section.

 As called for in the Cultural Trust Act, grants are made based on the recommendations from the New Jersey Council on the Arts, the New Jersey Historical Commission and the New Jersey Historic Trust.

-The recommending agencies establish criteria and guidelines for the grants programs, manage the process and make recommendations annually to the Cultural Trust.
-Sample applications are available on this website - see programs Section.
+The recommending agencies establish criteria and guidelines for the grants programs, manage the application process and make recommendations annually to the Cultural Trust.

 Qualified organizations will be notified when new grant programs are announced.

 The Cultural Trust is a public-private initiative that seeks over ten years to develop through equal contributions from state and outside sources at least $200,000,000 that can be invested either in the Fund or the endowments of qualified organizations

 Donors are able to give in one of two ways.
 They can either give directly to the Trust Fund, or they can give to a particular qualified group or groups for endowment purposes.
 Each private sector contribution will trigger the State funds, subject to available appropriation, into the Fund.

 As an example, The Geraldine R. Dodge Foundation made a lead gift of $1 million to the Fund the very day the legislation was signed into law and that was matched by the State with $1 million transferred into the Fund.
 The Cultural Trust Fund started that day with $2 million.